Paris Saint-Germain FC ownership and finances: QSI takeover and club transformation

-In August 2012, PSG signed a huge nation branding deal with the Qatar Tourism Authority (QTA) to promote Qatar.
-The Qatari government branch agreed to pay PSG €1b over five seasons, including €100m for the first season.
-The partnership was made official in October 2013, but the contract stipulated two retroactive payments of €100m and €200m for the 2011–12 and 2012–13 seasons, respectively, thus wiping their losses for that period.
+In August 2012, PSG signed a major nation branding agreement with the QTA to promote Qatar internationally.
+The agreement was reported to be worth up to €1 billion over five seasons, including €100 million for the first season.
+The partnership was formally announced in October 2013, but the contract included retroactive payments of €100 million and €200 million for the 2011–12 and 2012–13 seasons, respectively, effectively offsetting reported losses during that period.